Jack Wagner (politician): 1993 Pittsburgh mayoral election

 Pittsburgh Mayor Sophie Masloff decided not to seek re-election to a second term.
 Wagner and four other Democrats ran.
 State Representative Tom Murphy won the Democratic primary with 72% of the vote.
 Wagner was a distant second place with 28% of the vote.

 Pennsylvania Senate

 Elections

 Wagner did not seek re-election to city council in 1993, and originally sought instead to run for mayor.
-In 1994, however, he instead decided to run in the special election triggered by the death of Democrat State Senator Eugene Scanlon.
+In 1994, however, he instead decided to run in the special election triggered by the death of Democratic State Senator Eugene Scanlon.
 In March, Wagner won the state party endorsement by winning 58% of the vote from the State Democratic Committee.
 Dan Onorato placed second with 40% of the vote.
 In May, Wagner won the Democratic primary with a plurality of 46% of the vote, beating Onorato by six points.
 In November, he won the general election unopposed.

 In 1998, he won re-election to a second term unopposed.
 In 2002, he won re-election to a third term with 72% of the vote.